Benefit denials and appeals

 - The denial of your request to waive repayment of the overpaid benefits.

-You must file an appeal within 30 days of the date we sent your decision.
-If you do not file your appeal within 30 days, you must tell us why you are filing it late.
-Unless you can show good cause for filing late, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
+You must appeal within 30 days of the date we sent your decision.
+If you don’t appeal within 30 days, you must explain why you are appealing late.
+If you can’t show a good cause for a late appeal, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
 OAH is a separate agency from the Employment Security Department that is responsible for independently resolving administrative disputes.

-You can also use our appeal template, (available in English and Spanish) or write an appeal request.
-You can either mail or fax it to the following address (unless your decision has a different address):
+You can also use our appeal request template (available in English and Spanish) or write a letter requesting an appeal.
+You can fax it to 800-301-1795 or mail it to: